oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_menus_config.rst

 Show a Menu Item
 ~~~~~~~~~~~~~~~~

-To show a previously hidden menu item, perform as follows:
+To show a previously hidden menu item:

 1. In the left panel, click a menu item that you want to show.